JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

 **Discussion – Part I – Justification and Checkpoint Inhibitors**

 This approach leverages lithography technology (lasers + photomask) for precise antigen fragmentation, enabling the development of an autologous cancer vaccine.
-I think this is a sufficiently unique idea that is logically sound and therefore must be tried.
+I think this is a sufficiently unique idea that is just plausible enough to warrant trying.

 It is similar to _in situ_ vaccination after radiation therapy, something that has shown promising results in early studies.
 The main differences are the location of light exposure (inside vs outside the patient) and the frequency of light (UV vs Ionizing radiation).
 Compared to in situ vaccination following radiation therapy the possible advantages are: greater control over antigen size, the option to filter unwanted material, the option to chemically optimize the fragments (optimize immunogenicity, optimize stability of fragments), and the ability to better avoid inflammatory degradation either by chemical optimization (adducts, liposomes, hydrogels) or ex-vivo priming of antigen presenting cells (APCs).